 Most of the group decided to make their next stop at Niagara, a giant splash ride that looked like a lifesaver given that the temperature had gone well past thirty degrees.
 There was no storage area available to leave my camera and mobile phone, and I decided to break the habit of a lifetime and purchase a cheap poncho in the interests of avoiding an expensive accident.
 This drew ridicule from other club members, and honestly it was unnecessary, as there was a powerful braking system on the ride that stopped the boat in front of the impressively large wave.
 This would probably have made sense in the middle of winter (or in Ireland) but it seemed a bizarre operational choice for an Italian ride in the height of the summer months.

-I managed to get my own back on the way out of the restaurant.
-I had held a reasonable quantity of water cupped in my hands from the bathroom sink, and Luke, who was walking in front of me, had not noticed.
-I called his name, let him turn around to face me, and splashed the full quantity in his face.
-My only regret is that I did not have the camera handy, as his expression was one of the funniest I've ever seen, and if anything improved when I reminded him that it was retaliation from earlier!
+By the time we'd finished it was lunch time, and we began heading in the direction of a group dining area that the club had reserved.
+Along the way Luke managed to push me into the target area for the junior log flume just as a boat was splashing down, and although the mild spray was quite refreshing I decided that this insolence could not be left unchecked.
+I duly frog-marched him into the same location and held him there for the next four boats, though to no avail; for whatever reason none of them sprayed even the smallest amount of water.
+It wasn't until after the meal that I managed to get my own back; I had a reasonable quantity of water cupped in my hands from the bathroom sink, and Luke, who was walking in front of me, had not noticed.
+I called his name, let him turn around to face me, and threw it in his face.
+My only regret is that I did not have the camera handy, as his expression was one of the funniest I've ever seen, and if anything improved when I reminded him that this was overdue retribution!

 We had been advised that we should not miss the Scuola di Polizia stunt car show, so we headed there next.
 This turned out to be the single best show I have ever seen in any theme park anywhere.
 There is something about Italians and fast cars, and in the interests of safety I'd much rather watch them demonstrate their talents in a controlled environment rather than out on the motorways.
 Numerous hand brake turns, motorcycle jumps, driving on two wheels (both the back and side), and the obligatory collection of loud explosions and flame effects made for a thoroughly entertaining experience.
 There was probably a story in there somewhere, but it was completely superfluous to the spectacular driving we were shown.